 Grant Career Action Plan Tools

 Grantepreneur is a workbook!
 The many exercises will help you to answer personal and professional questions, assess your lifestyle and skills for this career, organize your networking plan, build a resume and portfolio, ask the right questions at interviews, give you "insider strategies" on start-up freelancing, and more.
 Chapter 5 provides a Grant Career Action Plan with 10 Steps to Get Hired (and Re-Hired).
-Readers can request the tools for each step on our Contact page.
+Readers can request the available sample tools for the following steps on our Contact page.

 Step 1: Brush-Up Your Writing Skills* - Sample Employment Letters